 Strategic Partners and Affiliations

-IAPCO is closely allied with the leading associations within the meetings industry.
+In IAPCO’s mission to develop the professionalism of the global meetings industry, we have allies with other industry associations within the meetings industry.
 Exchange of ideas, concepts and sharing of knowledge is of paramount importance to maintain the meetings industry in the forefront of political and economic thought.

-IAPCO has recently joined the ranks of CIC and plans to be closely involved with their aims and objectives and, meeting the continuing commitment of IAPCO to quality, to engage with their educational programme.
-The Convention Industry Council was founded in 1949 by four organisations to facilitate the exchange of information within the meetings, conventions, and exhibitions industry.
+The Events Industry Council (formerly Convention Industry Council) was founded in 1949 by four organisations to facilitate the exchange of information within the meetings, conventions, and exhibitions industry.
 Now the organisation has grown to include 34 member organisations of which IAPCO is one.
-CIC’s membership represent more than 103500 individuals and 19500 firms and properties involved in the meetings, conventions and exhibitions industry.
-CIC offers many tools and programmes designed to support the industry and meet its challenges; facilitate the exchange of information and ideas; and educate the public on its profound economic impact.
-Some of the ways the CIC achieves these goals are by:
+EIC’s membership represent more than 103500 individuals and 19500 firms and properties involved in the meetings, conventions and exhibitions industry.
+EIC offers many tools and programmes designed to support the industry and meet its challenges; facilitate the exchange of information and ideas; and educate the public on its profound economic impact.

 Today, JMIC has three primary objectives: